 Question: Does Habitat for Humanity gives houses away?

-Fact: Habitat for Humanity offers a homeownership opportunity to families unable to obtain conventional house financing — generally, those whose income is 60 percent or less of the area’s median income.
-Partner homeowner families contribute 400 hours of sweat equity into the construction of their homes or another New Albany/Floyd County Habitat for Humanity home and pay a monthly mortgage.
-Because Habitat houses are built using volunteers and many donations, mortgage payments are kept affordable.
+Habitat for Humanity (Habitat) offers a homeownership opportunity to families unable to obtain conventional house financing — generally, those whose income is 60 percent or less of the area’s median income.
+Partner homeowner families contribute 250 hours of sweat equity into the construction of their homes or another Habitat for Humanity Clark & Floyd Indiana home and pay a monthly mortgage.
+Because Habitat houses are built using volunteers and donations, mortgage payments are kept affordable.

 Myth: Habitat houses reduce property values in a neighborhood.

-Myth: Habitat for Humanity is an arm of the government.
+Question: Is Habitat for Humanity is an arm of the government?

-Myth: Habitat for Humanity was founded by former U.S. President Jimmy Carter.
+Question: Was Habitat for Humanity founded by former U.S. President Jimmy Carter?

-Fact: Habitat was started in 1976 in Americus, GA by Millard Fuller along with his wife, Linda.
+Habitat was started in 1976 in Americus, GA by Millard and Linda Fuller.
 President Carter and his wife, Rosalynn (whose home is eight miles from Americus, in Plains, GA), have been longtime Habitat supporters and volunteers who help bring national attention to the organization’s house-building work.
 Each year they lead the Jimmy Carter Work Project to help build houses and raise awareness of the need for affordable housing.